intel/trustauthority-client-for-go/README.md

 }
 ```

-### To attest TEE with Trust Authority using TEE Adapter
+### To attest TEE with Intel Trust Authority using TEE Adapter
 To create adapter refer [go-sgx](./go-sgx/README.md) or [go-tdx](./go-tdx/README.md):

 ```go